 Fingerprints must be submitted electronically through the Department Of Justice’s Live Scan Program which takes and transmits fingerprints to the DOJ and the Federal Bureau of Investigation (FBI).
 To be fingerprinted, take the Live Scan Service Request (RE 237) to a participating live scan service provider.

-An original license will not be issued until a report from the DOJ and the FBI is received stating that there is no criminal history, or disclosing criminal history information, which then must be reviewed and evaluated.
+An original license will not be issued until a report from the DOJ and the FBI is received stating that there is no criminal record, or disclosing criminal history information, which then must be reviewed and evaluated.

 The fee to complete your fingerprinting services is $49 plus the live scan processing and service fee, which should be paid directly to the live scan provider.